SDN Logo

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by reviewing their AMCAS and secondary applications, practicing with mock interviews, reading interview feedback on SDN, researching the school's website, studying medical ethics and healthcare issues, and engaging in practice questions.
-They also utilized resources like this website, YouTube, and books on interview preparation.
+Applicants commonly prepared for the interview by reviewing their AMCAS and secondary applications, practicing with mock interviews, reading interview feedback on SDN, researching the school's website, and studying medical ethics and healthcare issues.
+Many also engaged in practicing out loud and seeking advice from current students or medical professionals.

 What impressed you positively?